-Have you ever arrived in an art store and been overwhelmed by the bewildering choice of paper?
-How do you choose the right paper for pencil drawing?
+Have you ever arrived in an art store and been overwhelmed by the bewildering types of paper?
+How do you choose the best paper for pencil drawing?
 You can’t buy each one and test them out.
-That’s why I decided to demystify the process and offer you a few pointers.
+That’s why I decided to demystify the process so you can buy the best drawing paper.

 What are the Different Types of Pencil Drawing Paper?